 Analysis of significance for resistant and susceptible antibiotic populations

 After calculating the diversity of the resistant populations and the susceptible populations for each drug in each dataset, a bootstrapping approach was used to test our hypothesis (Kulesa et al., 2015).
 For each antibiotic in each dataset, a randomized set of resistant and susceptible populations were simulated 1000 times by resampling from the entire population with replacement.
+The sample sizes for these simulated populations were the same as the observed resistant and susceptible populations.
+For example, there were 33 Ampicillin-resistant samples in the Yamaji_1999 dataset and 92 Ampicillin-susceptible samples; the bootstrapping procedure created populations of these sizes by sampling with replacement from the entire dataset consisting of 92+33 = 125 strains.
 Diversity of simulated resistant and susceptible populations were determined by calculating diversity values for these randomized groups.
-In each simulation the total number of resistant and susceptible samples was the same as that of collected data.
 We then determined how often the difference in diversity between the simulated resistant and susceptible populations was equal to or larger than the observed difference in diversity between the resistant and susceptible populations.
 If this was the case in less than 5% of the cases, we considered the difference significant.
-Reported p-values are not Bonferron-i or otherwise corrected.
+Reported p-values are not Bonferroni or otherwise corrected.

 Regression analysis: what determines diversity

 We were interested to better understand which factors determine diversity of resistant populations.
 While our dataset is not extensive enough to test for many different factors, a linear model was used to determine whether the proportion of resistant strains in populations (i.e., what fraction of patients in a dataset carried resistance to a specific antibiotic) has an effect on observed diversity.
-However, in order to do this, we have to use a normalized version of the Gini-Simpson Index (GSI): GSI_nor = GSI / GSI_max.
+However, to do this, we have to use a normalized version of the Gini-Simpson Index (GSI): GSI_nor = GSI / GSI_max.

 The reason why we need to use a normalized version is that when there are only a few patients with resistant strains, the diversity cannot be as high as when there are many patients with resistant strains.
 For example, if there are just two patients with resistant strains, we can have at most two sequence types, with each a frequency of 50%.
 In that case the maximum possible value of the Gini-Simpson Index is 1-(0.5^2 +0.5^2) = 0.5.
 Therefore, even if resistant and susceptible labels were randomly assigned to the patients, the findings of the fraction of patients with resistant strains would still show an effect on diversity.
-To deal with this issue, we decided to use a normalized version of Gini-Simpson Index by dividing the observed Gini-Simpson Index value by the maximum possible value of the Gini-Simpson Index given the sample size, similar to an approach taken by (Garud & Rosenberg, 2015).
-We find that, as we hoped, when we randomly assign labels (resistant and susceptible), the fraction of patients with resistant strains has no effect on the normalized Gini-Simpson Index values in simulated data.
+To deal with this issue, we decided to use a normalized version of Gini-Simpson Index by dividing the observed Gini-Simpson Index value by the maximum possible value of the Gini-Simpson Index given the sample size, similar to an approach taken by Garud & Rosenberg (2015).
+We find that, as we hoped, when we randomly assign labels (resistant and susceptible), the Gini-Simpson Index values do not go up with the fraction of resistant strains (code and results in Github repository).

-To determine if the fraction of patients with resistant strains does have an effect on the observed normalized Gini-Simpson Index (GSI) values, we used a generalized linear model in R using the following formula: glm(formula = GSI_nor ~ FracRes + Dataset, data = Data).
+To determine if the fraction of patients with resistant strains does have an effect on the observed normalized Gini-Simpson Index (GSI) values, we used a linear model in R using the following formula: lm(formula = GSI_nor ~ FracRes + Dataset, data = Data).
+Here we include “Dataset” as a fixed effect because diversity values may vary widely between the different datasets as they are from different species, locations and years.

 Results